svilupp/svilupp.github.io/scratchpad/rag_part1_by_hand.md

 ## Looking Ahead to Part 2

 Stay tuned for the upcoming Part 2 of this series, where we will introduce a streamlined approach to building RAG chatbots using `PromptingTools.jl`.
-This second installment will focus on:

-- **Simplifying the Process**: How `PromptingTools.jl` can significantly reduce the complexity of building RAG chatbots.
-- **Efficiency and Ease-of-Use**: Demonstrating the ease with which you can achieve similar or improved results with less effort.
-- **Advanced Features and Tips**: Exploring additional functionalities and tips for optimizing your RAG chatbot.

-Part 2 is ideal for those looking to save time and effort without compromising on the performance and capabilities of their RAG chatbot.

-## Conclusion of Part 1

-As we conclude this part of the tutorial, we encourage you to experiment with the concepts and code presented here.
-Building a RAG chatbot by hand offers a deep understanding of its inner workings, laying a strong foundation for more advanced explorations in Part 2.
-Stay connected for the next part, where we make the journey even more accessible and efficient with `PromptingTools.jl`.

-Let's embark on this exciting journey of exploring the potential of Retrieval Augmented Generation in Julia!

-# Building a Retrieval Augmented Generation (RAG) Chatbot in Julia
+## Introduction

 Welcome to an in-depth tutorial on constructing a Retrieval Augmented Generation (RAG) chatbot using Julia.
 RAG combines retrieval from a database with AI-generated responses, enhancing the relevance and accuracy of interactions.